hashicorp/terraform-google-vault/examples/vault-cluster-public/README.md

 1. Build a Vault and Consul Google Image.
 See the [vault-consul-image example](https://github.com/hashicorp/terraform-google-vault/tree/master/examples/vault-consul-image) documentation for instructions.
 Make sure to note down the ID of the Google Image.
 1. Install [Terraform](https://www.terraform.io/).
-1. Make sure you local environment is authenticated to Google Cloud.
+1. Make sure your local environment is authenticated to Google Cloud.
 1. Open `variables.tf` and fill in any variables that don't have a default, including putting your Goolge Image ID into the `vault_source_image` and `consul_server_source_image` variables.
 1. Run `terraform init`.